 “Roar!” was probably one of her first non-verbal utterances, other than laughing and crying.
 She used it to punctuate her readings of Room On The Broom and to let her toy dinosaur threaten us and her other toys!
 We’ve got a delightful video of her performing her limited role in last year’s Nativity Play – and performing it to perfection! – and then “rawrrr”ing at the priest!

 “Wow!” which actually came very early and which morphed into the next item.

 “Woah!” for fun things that just aren’t quite worth a Wow!

-“Wow Wee!”
-Is used for when a “Wow!” just doest cut the mustard.
+“Wow Wee!” is used for when a “Wow!” just does not quite cut the mustard.

 “Miaow!” has become genuinely quite convincing!

 “Woof!” is less convincing but used quite regularly.

 “Sssssss” as the sound of a snake, usually associated with the sign.
 She likes snakes.

 “Twooo” is what owls do!